modphysnobel/modphysnobel.github.io/docs/vol-IV/vol-IV-chap-15-sect-2.md

 	The Econometric Society was formed in Cleveland, Ohio on 29 December 1930.

-	**5. TYPES OF ECONOMETRIC MODELS AS SEEN FROM AN ADVANCED VIEWPOINT TODAY**
+	**5. TYPES OF ECONOMETRIC MODELS AS SEEN FROM AN ADVANCED VIEWPOINT TODAY.**

 	“In connection with the Second World Congress of The Econometric Society to be held in Cambridge, England 7-14 September 1970, Frisch gives *a survey of types of econometric models at the national level and an example of how one selected problem may be handled.*